 Grand Canyon’s visual impact is so dramatic it can be difficult to detect the subtle variations that can change its appearance.
 A gentle rain shower can switch on a rainbow arc across the emptiness, fog can shroud the canyon before lifting to reveal its full majesty, and the steady march of the sun creates a new look at dawn followed by a dramatically different look at sunset.
 Yet surpassing these variations are the more pronounced changing of the seasons when Grand Canyon takes on a distinctly different appearance.

-> Take spring, for example.
+Take spring, for example.
 It marks a season bursting with new life and milder conditions.
-Here are five reasons to plan a springtime getaway.
+Here are five reasons spring is special in the Grand Canyon:

-> A Walk in the Park
+A Walk in the Park

 While winter is a wonderland at Grand Canyon, the season isn’t necessarily conducive to hiking.
 With the arrival of spring, though, daylight hours grow longer, temperatures more moderate, and freezes begin to thaw.
 As we ease into the new year, these three factors make conditions ideal for exploring the canyon.

 “In January, you may have a little over 10 hours of daylight,” explains Bruce Brossman, marketing director for the Grand Canyon Park Lodges and Grand Canyon Railway.
 “By March, it’s 12 hours, which gradually increase to more than 14 hours of daylight by May.
 Not only will you have more time for sightseeing, tours, and other activities, the key thing for outdoor enthusiasts is that the thawing of icy winter trails provides better footing.
 Come here in the springtime and you’re here when temperatures are perfect for a walk below the rim.
 It’s the ‘Goldilocks Zone’ — not too hot, not too cold.”